bootdotdev/blog/content/devops/cicd-is-devx.md

   - /img/800/8020.avif.webp
 ---

-DevOps principles, and CI/CD specifically, are generally presented as a way to more efficiently run a software development organization.
+DevOps principles, and CI/CD specifically, are generally presented as a more efficient way to run a software development organization.
 While I hold the belief that CI/CD *is* more efficient and effective than manually testing and deploying code, I'd like to talk about something we don't bring up quite as often.

 Put simply, CI/CD *makes us happy*.